copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Rangers at or above XL 10 automatically identify the enchantment of ammo that they pick up, provided they have at least Basic skill with its associated launcher.
+- Exploding yellow and black lights affect all monsters immediately adjacent to them, not just the single target they are nominally attacking.

 ### Interface changes